 Traditional Glass, New Markets

 Another town staple is Mosser Glass.
 Started by Orie Mosser, Mosser Glass began when the Cambridge Glass Company closed in 1954.
-Mosser’s beauty and craftsmanship is known internationally, and you will want to take home everything in their showroom!
+Mosser’s beauty and craftsmanship are known internationally, and you will want to take home everything in their showroom!

 Mosser’s predecessor, the famed Cambridge Glass Company, was founded in 1873.
 Today, there are wonderful and interactive historical institutions dedicated to Cambridge Glass, and the historical preservation of Cambridge.
 The National Museum of Cambridge Glass, and the Guernsey County History Museum are two such institutions.
 These are not your typical museums.
 Both have vibrant volunteers, and fun interactive displays making the experience enjoyable and immersive.
 A favorite memory was a display at the National Museum of Cambridge Glass, where you can see all the Hollywood movie scenes that use the famed glass.